 Scarcity versus Abundance

 The talk referred to a “period of scarcity” in education when teachers were the keepers of knowledge and bestowed this information on students through traditional schooling structures.
 Access to information for students relied heavily on classroom settings in brick-and-mortar buildings.
 This paradigm has been substantially shifted through advances in technology.
-While students previously accessed information through their teachers and the selection of books in their16148512 classrooms and libraries, students can now access, arguably, the entire sum of human knowledge through a single handheld device.
+While students previously accessed information through their teachers and the selection of books in their classrooms and libraries, students can now access, arguably, the entire sum of human knowledge through a single handheld device.
 How do educators transform instructional approaches from a model that addressed scarcity of information to one where there is an overabundance?
 This is a question without a clear answer, which makes the issue both exciting and formidable.
 What we do know is that the shift from scarcity to abundance makes schooling look very different from the schooling of today’s adults.

 Change is Not an Option